kkoreilly/marbles/README.md

 * For the whole graph
   * You can set the amount of marbles that spawn (NMarbles)
   * You can set the amount of steps the graph runs for (NSteps).
 Set to -1 to run until marbles are stopped.
-  * You can set the starting speed of the marbles (StartSpeed)
+  * You can set the starting velocity of the marbles (StartVelX/StartVelY).
+Note: this can be an expression including parameters like x and y.
   * You can set the update rate of the marbles (UpdtRate).
 Note: this can be an expression including parameters like x and a.
   * You can set the gravity of the marbles (YForce).
 Note: this can be an expression including parameters like x and a.
   * You can set the wind of the marbles (XForce).
 Note: this can be an expression including parameters like x and a.